Elvargy/Group-9---Stephanie-Docs/README.md

 'learnstandard' - Adds aiml files from 'std-all.xml' (The standard folder)

 'save' - Saves the current aiml files being used by the bot to the 'brain.brn' file allowing for a quicker startup

 .

+If you want to reset the bot's brain, simply delete the 'bot_brain.brn' file and restart the bot.

+.